 Deadhead your bedding plants as needed.
 If plants begin to look scraggly pinch them back to promote new growth and blooms.

-Do routine checks for any pests as it easier to deal with a situation while the population is small then when the plant is stressed out from an abundance of small creepy crawlies sucking the life (literally) out of it.
+Do routine checks for any pests as it easier to deal with a situation while the population is small then when the plant is stressed out form an abundance of small creepy crawlies sucking the life (literally) out of it.